If you are thinking about how to move out of the U.S., you will be glad to know that it is possible and it can be simple.

 - Average cost of living: €1,500 – €3,000 per month

-The Italy Digital Nomad Visa is designed for remote workers and digital nomads looking to enjoy the culturally rich country of Italy.
+The Italy Digital Nomad Visa is designed for remote workers and digital nomads looking to enjoy Italy’s culturally rich country.
 This visa allows individuals to live in Italy while working remotely for a company outside the country or running their own business.

 Applicants must demonstrate a minimum monthly income of €2,066; they must also have a passport valid for at least six months, proof of remote employment or ownership of a business outside Italy, and health insurance covering all medical expenses in Italy.